DanielTockan/Rainforest-Store/README.md

 Once the concept for the application and our choice of API were finalised, the emphasis was placed on ensuring that the model design was robust.
 The motivation behind this was to avoid major code refactoring and debugging further down the line.

-Our key considerations were:
+The key considerations were:
 - What SQL tables/models were necessary
 - In some scenarios, whether an outright table or a table column would be optimal
 - What table relationships to create
 - What the MVP and stretch goals for the project were <!-- (via User Stories) -->
 - What pages were needed on the frontend, and how they would interact with the API

-Our model-centric planning process came at the detriment of other apsects of the app (which will be expanded on througout the document) but overall, set a solid foundation for us to proceed.
+The model-centric planning process came at the detriment of other apsects of the app (which will be expanded on througout the document) but overall, set a solid foundation for us to proceed.

 Quick DBD was used to create the entity relationship diagrams, graphically describing the relationships between the models: